Are you looking for where to stay in Prague on your next trip? Awesome!

 - If you’re in a hurry…

-- 5. Vinohrady – top place to stay in Prague for foodies
+- 5. Vinohrady – for nightlife

 - Best apartments in Prague

 - BONUS 1: Best hotels for families in Prague